gotygota/tastebuddy_docs/docs/admin/protocols.md

 - **Accessible for**: how many days after the scheduled date the tasting session should be available (see note below).
-- **Hide sample names**: check this box to replace the names of the samples with the order in which they are order;[^1]
+- **Hide sample names**: check this box to replace the names of the samples with the order in which they are served;[^1]
 - **Assigned tasters**: select all the users who should participate in the tasting session;[^2]
-- **Samples**: from the drop-down menu, select the samples to be added to the tasting session and assign an order to them by filling in the `Position` field next to them.
-Any number of spirits (respectively wines) can be added by clicking `+ Add spirit` (respectively `+ Add wine`)
+- **Samples**: from the drop-down menu, select the samples to be added to the tasting session and assign an order to them by filling in the `Position` field Any number of spirits (respectively wines) can be added by clicking `+ Add spirit` (respectively `+ Add wine`)

 !!! info "About scheduled date and availability"
     Each tasting session is only accessible from its scheduled date.
+Although it appears on the home page of the assigned users from the moment it is created, the link will be closed until the scheduled date.
-It will not appear on any user's home page before that scheduled date.
-The dashboard that displays the results, whether it's for a taster or for the administrator himself, will also not be accessible until one of these two conditions is met:
+    The results dashboard, whether it's for a taster or for the administrators, will also be inaccessible until one of these two conditions is met:

-    1. All assigned tasters have completed the session and submitted results
+    1. All assigned tasters have completed the session and submitted results;
     2. The delay specified in the `Accessible for (days)` field, calculated from the scheduled date, has elapsed.

-    Once a taster has completed a tasting session and submitted their results, they won't be able to make any modification to their records or to access the tasting session anymore.
+    Once a taster has completed a tasting session and submitted their results, they won't be able to modify their records or access the tasting session anymore.

 !!! tip "Ordering the samples"
     The `#!yaml Position` field determines the order in which the samples